 Definition of columns and content types

-For documents in MetaShare to have certain metadata fields, you first need to create site columns.
-These are then added to site content types that later are published to workspaces through something called the content type hub.
+For documents in SharePoint/MetaShare to have certain metadata fields, you first need to create site columns.
+These are then added to site content types that later are published to workspaces through something called SharePoint’s content type hub.
 The following three sections will explain what these three different types of entities are and how they relate to each others.

 Definition of site columns